RedDogClifford/Restaurant-Inspection-Report-App/README.md

 ## The List
-Each restaurant will have the following information Name, Physical Address, Physical City, FacType, Latitude, Longitude
+Each restaurant will have the following information Name, Physical Address, Physical City, FacType, Latitude, and Longitude

-Each inspection can be clicked on for further details including Inspection Date, Inspection Type, Critical or not Critical, Violation Details, Hazard Rating
+Each inspection can be clicked on for further details including Inspection Date, Inspection Type, Critical or not Critical, Violation Details, and Hazard Rating

 You can star the restaurants so that your favourites stay at the top of the list.
 Favourited Restaurants will also appear with a star on the map.